Billionaires John, Laura Arnold to give 5% of wealth yearly

 Billionaire philanthropists John and Laura Arnold have committed to donate 5% of their wealth annually as part of an effort to encourage increased, timelier donations to charities.

-The Arnolds are the first billionaires to sign on to the advocacy organization Global Citizen's “Give While You Live” campaign, which calls on the world’s billionaires to give at least 5% of their wealth every year to a cause.
+The Arnolds, who live in Houston, are the first billionaires to sign on to the advocacy organization Global Citizen's “Give While You Live” campaign, which calls on the world’s billionaires to give at least 5% of their wealth every year to a cause.
 The Arnolds' pledge Monday came as part of an alliance between Global Citizen and the Arnold-led Initiative to Accelerate Charitable Giving — a coalition of donors and experts who want Congress to raise giving requirements.

 By agreeing to give 5%, the Arnolds are voluntarily subjecting their assets to the same minimum payment standard private foundations must donate annually to maintain their tax-exempt status.
 But there’s been an ongoing debate during the coronavirus pandemic on whether foundations and donor advised funds -- similar to charitable investment accounts — should be required to give more because of increased needs.